 cell-phone, text, read, think, etc. (The Texas Transportation Institute uses $12.00 per hour as the cost of time wasted in traffic.);

-- more effective use of public transit dollars by conveniently delivering more riders to the transit hub;
+- more effective use of public transit dollars by conveniently delivering more riders to/from the VTA transit hub;

 - calmer, quieter neighborhoods due to less automobile traffic;

 - less fuel consumption and time wasted due to less traffic congestion;

 - more efficient use of highly valuable weekday lunch-time travel.